Ginger: Origin, benefits and uses

 Warning

-The nutritional and well-being information presented in this article is based on traditional uses and studies available to date.
-They are not a substitute for personalized medical or nutritional care.
-Before incorporating a new food or supplement into your diet, always seek the advice of a healthcare professional.
+The nutritional and well-being information presented in this article is based on traditional practices and studies currently available.
+It is not a substitute for personalized medical or nutritional care.
+Before including any new food or supplement in your diet, always seek the advice of a healthcare professional.

 1. Supports digestion